visgl/deck.gl/docs/attribute-management.md

 ## Overview

-deck.gl layers were designed to be used with a Reactive programming paradigm.
+deck.gl layers' public API were designed to follow a Reactive programming paradigm.
-The challenge is of course that in the "reactive" model, every change to application state causes a full re-render, while in WebGL, potentially huge memory buffers describing the geometry (so called "vertex attributes", or just "attributes" for short) must be prepared in advance of any draw calls.
+The challenge is that in the "reactive" model, every change to application state causes everything to be re-rendered.
+This is not an issue for UI rendering for general purpose apps, but for high performance, graphics intensive and sometime 3D contents to be rendered by WebGL, huge memory buffers (so called "vertex attributes", or just "attributes" for short) must be prepared and transferred to the GPUs before any draw calls got executed on the GPUs.

 ## WebGL Performance Challenges

-Creating new WebGL buffers before every draw call would quickly lead to unacceptable performance.
-Just like in React (which "renders" to the browser's slow-updating DOM) the challenge becomes to detect exactly what changes were made to each layer's properties and then limit both attribute recalculation and re-rendering to the minimum needed to ensure that the next draw cycle correctly reflects the changes.
+Creating and transferring new WebGL buffers before every draw call would result in unacceptable performance even for moderately complex models.
+Just like in React (which "renders" to the browser's slow-updating DOM), the challenge becomes to detect which part of the visualization is changed to limit both attributes recalculation and re-rendering to the minimum.

-Since the length of attributes are usually proportional of to the number of data elements being visualized (hundreds of thousands or even millions of elements are not uncommon in big data visualizations), efficient attribute updates is critical.
-It is such an important use case that deck.gl provides an `AttributeManager` class to simplify layer creation.
+Since the length of attributes are usually proportional of to the number of data elements being visualized (hundreds of thousands or even multiple millions of elements are not uncommon in big data visualizations), efficient attribute updates is critical.

-Note that it is possible for a layer to use custom code to manage attribute updates, however most layers rely on the AttributeManager class.
+deck.gl alleviates the burden of layer developers by providing an `AttributeManager` class to manage the lifecycle of those WebGL attributes.
+Note that it is completely possible for a layer to use custom code to manage attribute updates, however most layers rely on the AttributeManager class to handle WebGL buffer management for them.

 ## Automatic Attribute Generation